hmarkus/asp-counting-planning/README.md

 $ ./generate-asp-model.py -i /path/to/instance.pddl [-m MODEL-OUTPUT] [-t THEORY-OUTPUT]
 ```

-where `/path/to/instance.pddl` is the path to a *PDDL instance* (not the domain
+where `/path/to/instance.pddl` is the path to a *PDDL instance*.
+It is necessary
-file!).
-It is necessary that there is a PDDL domain file in the same directory
+that there is a PDDL domain file in the same directory as `instance.pddl`,
-as `instance.pddl`, though.
-The script will infer the domain file automatically.
+though.
+The script will infer the domain file automatically or you can pass it
+with parameter `-d`.

 The program will generate the Datalog encoding corresponding to the PDDL task
-and ground it using gringo.
-The Datalog file will be saved in `MODEL-OUTPUT`
+and ground it using some selected grounder (default: `gringo`).
+The Datalog file
-(default: `output.theory`); the canonical model (together with any other output
+will be saved in `MODEL-OUTPUT` (default: `output.theory`); the canonical model
-from the grounder) will be saved in `THEORY-OUTPUT` (default: `output.model`).
+(together with any other output from the grounder) will be saved in
+`THEORY-OUTPUT` (default: `output.model`).

 There are some extra options one can use: